Ancient Rome Unit Study

 • 753 BC, Rome is founded, Romulus and Remus legend.

-• 509 BC Etruscan King Tarquin overthrown, Roman Republic begins
+• 509 BC Etruscan King Tarquin overthrown and the Roman Republic begins

 4. Projects: